FACTBOX-China-U.S. commercial deals signed during Trump's China visit

 * Ford Motor and China’s Anhui Zotye Automobile have agreed to invest a combined $756 million to set up a 50-50 joint venture in China to build electric passenger vehicles.

-* Delfin Midstream has reached a preliminary 15-year sales deal to supply 3 million tonnes a year of liquefied natural gas (LNG) to city gas distributor China Gas Holdings from 2021.
+* Delfin Midstream has reached a preliminary 15-year sales deal with city gas distributor China Gas Holdings , Delfin founder and Chief Executive Officer Frederick Jones told Reuters.
+The agreement calls for Delfin to supply 3 million tonnes a year of liquefied natural gas (LNG) from 2021.

 * Goldman Sachs & Co and CIC announced a strategic agreement to establish a China and United States industrial cooperation fund.
 The fund will target $5 billion in commitments to invest in U.S. companies in the manufacturing, industrial, consumer and healthcare industries that have or can develop China business connections.